Oh, The Weather Outside is frightful .....

 granary--with the mid-day sun on it; black kid gloves lying in a

-bureau-drawer of walnut-wood; a d
+bureau-drawer of walnut-wood; a dusty road with a horses'

 drinking-trough beneath the sycamores; little mushrooms bursting